mozilla-l10n/localizer-documentation/tools/pontoon/ui.md

 ### Main toolbar

-The main toolbar allows you to navigate between projects without leaving the Translation Workspace.
+The main toolbar allows you to navigate between projects without leaving the translation workspace.

 ![main toolbar](/assets/images/pontoon/ui/main_toolbar.png)

 To navigate to another project, click on each item to open the drop-down menu and select the locale, project, and resource to work on.
 Then click `Go`.
+Note that the button will get a green background as soon as you change one of the items.

 ![Navigating in the main toolbar](/assets/images/pontoon/ui/main_nav.png)

-Note that clicking `All` or `Current` in the drop-down menu might navigate away from the Translation Workspace:
+Clicking `All` or `Current` in the drop-down menu might navigate away from the translation workspace:
 * In the `Project` section, `All Projects` links to the *Projects page*, while `Current Project` links to the *Project page* for the current project.
 * In the `Resources` section, `All Resources` will display string for all files in the projects, while `Current Localization` links to the *Localization page*.

-More information about these pages are available in [this document](teams_projects.md).
+More information on how pages are organized in Pontoon is available in [this document](teams_projects.md).

 An overview of the status of the selected resource is located to the right of the main toolbar.
 Translators can view the overview in detail by clicking it once.